Our Progress

 Our Work So Far

-Protecting the health and safety of our community is, and has always been, our top priority throughout this process.
-Since the fall of 2023, the university has worked quickly to respond to concerns about Poe Hall’s environment and we continue to work diligently to help answer our community’s most pressing questions.
+The safety of the NC State community has always been — and will continue to be — a top priority throughout this process.
+Since the fall of 2023, the university has worked quickly to respond to concerns about Poe Hall’s environment and to gather the appropriate data in consultation with environmental experts to help answer our community’s most pressing questions.
 Read more about our timeline below.

 August-September 2023